GaneshM95510/WALMART-SUPERSTORE/README.md

 5) Business solution: Developed a better understanding of how businesses like Walmart operate and how data analysis can support business decision-making.

-6) Problem-solving: identified business problems and use data analysis techniques to develop solutions, including how to use Power BI to analyse sales trends and identify areas for improvement.
+6) Problem-solving: Identified business problems and use data analysis techniques to develop solutions, including how to use Power BI to analyse sales trends and identify areas for improvement.